Creamy Wild Mushroom Soup

 The key is to select a mix of wild mushrooms like: portobello, shiitake, oyster, and chanterelle.
 Then saute the mushrooms until they release and re-absorb their own juices.
 This elevates the earthy mushroom flavor.

 Remove some of the mushrooms so you have whole pieces to add back in at the end, and simmer the rest.
-Once the soup has time the simmer, mix and mingle, puree the broth with some mushrooms and leeks to thicken the base.
+Once the soup has time in the summer, mix and mingle, puree the broth with some mushrooms and leeks to thicken the base.

 Add the remaining mushroom pieces and the cream at the end, and you have a rich and cozy soup that pairs well with fall salads, grain dishes, and hearty sandwiches.